 Growth mindset is the idea that people can always improve.
 Someone with a high growth mindset is willing to learn and make an effort to make themselves better.
 This has been studied extensively by Dr. Carol Dweck at Stanford, who has shown that high growth mindset is predictive of employee success.
 Like cognitive ability, growth mindset is predictive across the gamut of jobs, skill-levels and industries.

 If you’ve ever heard of the popular Big Five Personality Skills test, these traits will sound familiar.
-Of those five commonly assessed personality traits, conscientiousness and emotional stability are by far the most effective at predicting an employee’s ability to perform well in a given role.
-Conscientiousness indicates someone who is aware of his or her surroundings, while emotional stability indicates someone’s ability to effectively deal with negative emotions and move forward after failure.
+Of those five commonly assessed personality traits, conscientiousness and emotional stability (called ‘neuroticism’ in the Big 5) are by far the most effective at predicting an employee’s ability to perform well in a given role.
+Conscientiousness indicates someone who is hardworking, dutiful and organized, while emotional stability indicates someone’s ability to effectively deal with negative emotions and move forward after failure.
 Predicting these traits is extraordinarily helpful to managers who want employees to be able to take constructive criticism, learn from mistakes and improve with time.

 Worst Predictors of Job Performance